 Tracy Sandifer, Senior Digital Health Specialist

 Tracy Sandifer is a data scientist by training with extensive experience with large databases, particularly those associated with laboratory data.
 In addition to database optimization and designing applications of machine learning, Ms. Sandifer leads planning and prioritizing of feature enhancements, updates, and bug fixes for database and web-based projects.
-She translates programmatic needs and issues into technical specifications.
-She assists in software testing to ensure it conforms to specifications and program needs.
+She translates programmatic needs and issues into technical specifications and assists in software testing to ensure it conforms to specifications and program needs.
 She also provides written documents about information system design, digital health solutions, and implementation strategies for audiences with limited background on these topics.
-She recently contributed to the modernization of a bespoke EMR in Haiti, leading the effort to ensure data integrity during migration, establishing semantic and messaging standards, optimizing the database and queries so that the system performance was acceptable to end users, and ensuring the system operated at scale as deployment progressed.
-Ms. Sandifer holds an MPH in Epidemiology from the University of Washington.
+Recently, Ms. Sandifer contributed to the modernization of a bespoke EMR, leading the effort to ensure data integrity during migration, establishing semantic and messaging standards, optimizing the database and queries so that the system performance was acceptable to end users, and ensuring the system operated at scale as deployment progressed.
+She holds an Masters in Public Health in Epidemiology from the University of Washington.

 Christina White, Senior Digital Health Specialist